 The Tabernacle Choir at the 1956 general conference.Photos from Utah State Historical Society.

-► You'll also like: What 16 Famous People Have Said About the Tabernacle Choir
+► You may also like: What 16 Famous People Have Said About the Tabernacle Choir

 *Note: Additional resources are found throughout the article, but many of the facts contained originally came from 150 Years of General Conference, found on ChurchofJesusChrist.org.